ifrift/Mobile-Games-Development-1-Ritchie/README.md

 "Enter" = Interact

-If you press "spacebar" from the staring screen you will jump straight to the boss fight
+If you press "spacebar" from the starting screen you will jump straight to the boss fight